Backup and disaster recovery for Azure managed disks

-Consider a workload handled by a cluster of VMs that provide redundancy and load balancing.
-One example is a Cassandra cluster deployed in a region.
+In this scenario, you have a workload handled by a cluster of VMs that provide redundancy and load balancing, like a Cassandra cluster deployed in a region.
 This type of architecture already provides a high level of redundancy within that region.
-However, to protect the workload from a regional-level failure, you should consider spreading the cluster across two regions or making periodic backups to another region.
+However, to protect the workload from a regional-level failure, consider spreading the cluster across two regions or making periodic backups to another region.

 Scenario 3: IaaS application workload

-Let's look at the IaaS application workload.
-For example, this application might be a typical production workload running on an Azure VM.
-It might be a web server or file server holding the content and other resources of a site.
-It might also be a custom-built business application running on a VM that stored its data, resources, and application state on the VM disks.
-In this case, it's important to make sure you take backups on a regular basis.
+In this scenario, you have an application with a typical production workload running on an Azure VM (IaaS application workload).
+It could be a web server or file server holding content and other resources of a site, or a custom-built business application running on a VM that stored its data, resources, and application state on the VM disks.
+In this case, it's important to make sure you take backups regularly.
 Backup frequency should be based on the nature of the VM workload.
-For example, if the application runs every day and modifies data, then the backup should be taken every hour.
+For example, if the application runs daily and modifies data, then the backup should be taken hourly.

-Another example is a reporting server that pulls data from other sources and generates aggregated reports.
-The loss of this VM or disks might lead to the loss of the reports.
-However, it might be possible to rerun the reporting process and regenerate the output.
-In that case, you don’t really have a loss of data, even if the reporting server is hit with a disaster.
-As a result, you might have a higher level of tolerance for losing part of the data on the reporting server.
-In that case, less frequent backups are an option to reduce costs.
+Another common scenario involves a reporting server that pulls data from other sources and generates aggregated reports.
+The loss of this VM or disks could lead to the loss of the reports.
+However, it's possible to regenerate the output by rerunning the reporting process.
+In this case, you don’t really experience data loss, even if the reporting server is hit with a disaster.
+So you have a higher level of tolerance for losing part of the data on the reporting server.
+In this case, taking backups less often would reduce your cost.

 Scenario 4: IaaS application data issues